San

 hour guided ride.
 Short trips for a few dollars are also available.

-They're crowded, too.
+They're crowded, but fun.
 All the cars are generally going to carry from 90

 to 100 passengers and

 they pack them in.
-Lines are long waiting to get on.
+Long lines of wannabe riders are always waiting to get on.
 The wait

 However, despite the high price, the cramped space and the long wait,